 Chris Beck - formerly BAW791

-Chris joined British Airways Virtual in March of 2007 and hails from the city of Manchester in the UK.
+Chris joined BAVirtual in March of 2007 and hails from the city of Manchester in the UK.
 Chris ultimately lived in Liverpool where he enjoyed the retired life in the city made famous by The Beatles.
 Chris's mother was an American who lived in Santa Ana, California where she passed away some years ago.
 Despite living in the UK, Chris loved the United States.